 Current professional development activities will be continued.
 The FAIC Professional Development Scholarships and Workshop Development Grants, initiated in 2001, will continue to be awarded.
 These awards provide support for professional training opportunities in diverse topics and geographic regions.
 One-day and half-day workshops will continue to be offered in connection with AIC Annual Meetings.
 The following is a suggested time line for implementation of the various components of the professional development program.

 Continue offering regional workshops

-Continue series of distance learning courses

-Continue NEH-funded workshops
+Continue to move distance learning courses to new platform, updating and re-designing Continue NEH-funded workshops

 Continue Collaborative Workshops in Photograph Conservation